2018–19 Northampton Town F.C. season: FA Cup

 The first round draw was made live on BBC by Dennis Wise and Dion Dublin on 22 October.

-Carabao Cup
+EFL Cup

 On 15 June 2018, the draw for the first round was made in Vietnam.

-Checkatrade Trophy
+EFL Trophy

 On 13 July 2018, the initial group stage draw bar the U21 invited clubs was announced.
 The draw for the second round was made live on Talksport by Leon Britton and Steve Claridge on 16 November.
 On 8 December, the third round draw was drawn by Alan McInally and Matt Le Tissier on Soccer Saturday.